AaltoSciComp/scicomp-docs/triton/usage/ai-agents.rst

    * - Code & data confidentiality
      - Code, file contents, and error messages are sent to an external LLM provider's servers.
        Sensitive data, unpublished results, personal data (GDPR), or secrets (passwords, API keys, tokens) may be exposed.
+You might also expose code to other users of the shared HPC node (e.g. login node).
      - Never process sensitive or confidential data through an agent: instead, work with synthetic data.
 Keep secrets out of files/folders the agent can access.
 Running the agent inside a container can limit its potential *blast radius*.
+CLI agents like Claude code also typically run ``python -c <long python code here>`` which are visible to other users of the cluster.
    * - LLM provider data retention
      - The LLM provider may retain your queries according to their own privacy policy (`up to 5 years for Claude <https://code.claude.com/docs/en/data-usage>`__,